 Eg. – O2, Cu2+, Fe3+ etc.

 iii.
 Ferrimagnetism: It is observed when the magnetic moments of the domains in the substance are aligned in parallel and antiparallel directions in unequal numbers.
 They are weakly attracted by magnetic field as compared to ferromagnetic substances.

 iv.
 Antiferromagnetism: Substances which shows anti-ferromagnetism have domain structure similar to ferromagnetic substance, but their domains are oppositely oriented and cancel out each other’s magnetic moments.

 v.
 12 – 16 and 13 – 15 group compounds: The 12 – 16 group compounds are prepared by combining group 12 and group 16 elements and the 13 – 15 group compounds are prepared by combining group 13 and group 15 elements.
 These compounds are prepared to stimulate average valance of four as in Ge and Si.

-FAQ’s For Ncert Solutions Class 12 Chemistry Chapter 1
+Ncert Solutions for Class 12 Chemistry Chapter 1: FAQs

 - How can you prepare the topic of solid-state for the 12th board exams?